SyedNoorAliDev/URL-Tracker-Chrome-Extension---Notes-Maker/README.md

 Once the Chrome extension is installed, you can use it by following these steps:

 1. Open a new tab in Google Chrome.
+2. Click on the extensions tab.
+3. Select Browser Notes.
-2. You will see an input field with the placeholder "Type Anything!".
+4. You will see an input field with the placeholder "Type Anything!".
-3. Enter any text or URL in the input field and click the "SAVE" button to save it.
+5. Enter any text or URL in the input field and click the "SAVE" button to save it.
-4. The saved entry will appear as a list item below the input field.
+6. The saved entry will appear as a list item below the input field.
-5. If you enter a valid URL starting with "http://" or "https://", the list item will be a clickable link.
+7. If you enter a valid URL starting with "http://" or "https://", the list item will be a clickable link.
-6. To save the current tab's URL, click the "SAVE TAB" button.
+8. To save the current tab's URL, click the "SAVE TAB" button.
-7. To delete all saved entries, double-click the "DELETE ALL" button.
+9. To delete all saved entries, double-click the "DELETE ALL" button.
-8. The saved entries will persist even if you close the browser, thanks to local storage.
+10. The saved entries will persist even if you close the browser, thanks to local storage.

 ## Files